 The Internal Rate of Return (IRR) formula solves for the interest rate that sets the net present value equal to zero.

 The IRR formula can be difficult to understand because you first have to understand the Net Present Value (NPV).
-Since the IRR is an interest rate that sets NPV equal to zero, what is NPV and what does it mean to set the NPV equal to zero?
+Since the IRR is an interest rate that sets NPV equal to zero, what is NPV, and what does it mean to set the NPV equal to zero?

 Simply stated, the Net Present Value (NPV) is the present value of all cash inflows (Benefits) minus the present value of all cash outflows (Costs).
 In other words, NPV measures the present value of the benefits minus the present value of the costs:

-So another way to think about the IRR formula is that it is calculating the interest rate that makes the present value of all positive cash flows equal to the present value of all negative cash flows.
+So, another way to think about the IRR formula is that it is calculating the interest rate that makes the present value of all positive cash flows equal to the present value of all negative cash flows.
 When this happens, then the net present value will equal zero:

 This is what it means to set the net present value equal to zero.
 If we want to solve for IRR, then we have to find an interest rate that makes the present value of the positive cash flows equal to the present value of the negative cash flows.

-Next, let’s walk through how to calculate IRR in more detail and then we’ll look at some examples.
+Next, let’s walk through how to calculate IRR in more detail, and then we’ll look at some examples.

 How to Calculate IRR

-In most cases the IRR is calculated by trial and error.
+In most cases, the IRR is calculated by trial and error.
 This is accomplished iteratively by guessing different interest rates to use in the IRR formula until one is found that causes the net present value to equal zero.

-This means a guess is used for the interest rate variable in the IRR formula, and then each cash flow is discounted back to the present time using this guess as the interest rate (often called the discount rate).
+A guess is used for the interest rate variable in the IRR formula, and then each cash flow is discounted back to the present time using this guess as the interest rate (often called the discount rate).
 This process repeats until a discount rate is found that sets the net present value equation equal to zero.

-In the example above the present cost is $100,000 as shown in Time 0.
+In the example above, the present cost is $100,000 as shown in Time 0.
 This is shown as a negative number when dealing with the time value of money because it is a cash outflow or cost.
 Each future cash inflow is shown on the vertical timeline as a positive number starting in Time 1 and ending in Time 5.

 The IRR calculation repeatedly guesses the interest rate that will make the sum of all present values equal to zero.
 When this happens, the present value will equal the present cost, which will set the net present value equal to zero.

-As you can imagine, guessing different interest rates over and over is a tedious and time consuming process, so it is hard to calculate IRR by hand.
+As you can imagine, guessing different interest rates over and over is a tedious and time-consuming process, so it is hard to calculate IRR by hand.
 However, the IRR calculation can be easily performed using a financial calculator or the IRR function in Excel.